mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Not a Pendulum/Xyz/Ritual focused
 - No Xyz card if have any Link cards
 - Extra Deck are Fusion/Synchro/Link
+- Prioritize archetype consistencies
 - No Pendulum/Number-Xyz/Ritual cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations
-- Prioritize deck Consistency and Protection
-- No main protagonist's (except DSOD/5DS/VRAINS)
+- No GX/ZEXAL/ARCV protagonist's archetype

 ### Dragon Decks
 - Dragon ace monsters